I am so excited to show you my fall home tour this year! I mean, me and fall are best buddies.

 If you look closely on the right hand side of the photo, you can see Sheba sleeping on the couch.
 With two dogs, it was practically impossible for me to take photos without someone’s nose or butt in the shot.

-The yellow spindly legged table beside the chair is one of my favorite auction finds.
+The yellow spindly legged table beside the well loved leather chair is one of my favorite auction finds.

 As a matter of fact, if you are new here, you must know that the majority of the stuff in my house was found at thrift stores, estate sales and yard sales.
 I love a vintage vibe to my house and a cheap vintage vibe is even better.